devcer/CapShun/INSTALL.md

 ### Install and run

 ### Dependencies
 * Node.js, version or above.
-Download it from https://nodejs.org/en/download/ .
+Download and install it from https://nodejs.org/en/download/ .
 * Expo CLI.
 Install it using `npm install -g expo-cli` in your terminal.
 * Optionally, `sharp-cli`.
 Install it using `npm install -g sharp-cli`.

 The other dependencies can be installed by running `npm install` in the root directory of the app.

+### Getting the source code
+You can do this in any of four ways:
+* On the app's homepage, click Code then Download as ZIP.
+After downloading, extract it into the folder of your choice.
+*

 ### Launching it in development mode
 In the root directory of the app,